aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-sections/_index.md

 The following code example shows how to set such properties as page size and orientation for the current section:

-{{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Document-DocumentBuilderSetFormatting-DocumentBuilderSetPageSetupAndSectionFormatting.cs" >}}
+{{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Document-Working with document options and settings-DocumentBuilderSetPageSetupAndSectionFormatting.cs" >}}

 The following code example shows how to modify the page properties in all sections:

-EXAMPLE
+{{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Section-ModifyPageSetupInAllSections.cs" >}}

 ## See Also